 Cayo Costa State Park

 Located along the Gulf Coast west of Fort Myers, Cayo Costa State Park sits upon one of Florida’s most significant barrier islands.
-Accessible only by boat, it’s served by a public ferry four miles west of Pine Island.
+Accessible only by boat, it’s served by a public ferry four miles west of Pine Island, FL.
 You can also reach the island via private boat.

 Located on Cayo Costa, Cayo Costa State Park is home to unique vegetation and the gorgeous sandy stretch of famous Fort Myers beaches.
 The island is an excellent place for everyone who enjoys camping, swimming, shelling, and fishing.